 Retaliation is prohibited by Title IX, state law and by this policy.
 No one at the college may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in a Title IX investigation, proceeding, or hearing.

 Complaints alleging retaliation may be filed according to the grievance procedures outlined in this Title IX policy.

-XIV.
+XII.
 External remedies

-This Title IX Policy and its grievance processes supplement, and do not replace, other remedies that may be available for acts which constitute violations of this policy.
+This Title IX policy and its grievance processes supplement, and do not replace, other remedies that may be available for acts which constitute violations of this policy.
 Students, faculty and staff have the option at all times to file a criminal complaint with law enforcement or to seek a civil remedy, in addition to or in place of using college’s procedures.

 Individuals also have the right to file a complaint related to Title IX with the United States Department of Education:

 Office for Civil Rights

 Lyndon Baines Johnson Department of Education Bldg

 Washington, DC 20202-1100